FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 Introduce yourself with your name, job, and connection to Goodwood.

-I started at Goodwood as an Off-Road Instructor in 2014 for Corporate and Retail clientele.
+I started at Goodwood as an Off-Road Instructor in 2014 for corporate and retail clientele.
 We used BMW X5s initially.
-Goodwood then moved onto the vehicles that are still used today that tie in with the History and period of the Motor Circuit being the incredible Series II and Series IIA Land Rovers.
-These vehicles are incredibly capable and are so much fun to drive.
+Goodwood then moved on to the vehicles that are still used today, which tie in with the history and period of the Motor Circuit: the incredible Series II and Series IIA Land Rovers.
+These vehicles are incredibly capable and so much fun to drive.

-I also instruct at the Goodwood Young Driver Program for children under 17yrs of age.
-Introducing and helping our drivers of the future and introducing them to the driver’s seat early in a safe environment is so rewarding.
-Seeing the parents faces when they realise it’s their child doing gear changes, steering and negotiating crossroads and roundabouts and not the instructors doing it, is brilliant.
+I also instruct at the Goodwood Young Driver Program for children under 17 years of age.
+Introducing and helping our drivers of the future and getting them into the driver’s seat early in a safe environment is so rewarding.
+Seeing the parents’ faces when they realise it’s their child doing gear changes, steering, and negotiating crossroads and roundabouts - and not the instructors - is brilliant.

 Do you have a career highlight or goal for the future?

-Being a Chief Instructor for the Goodwood Off Road Experience is definitely up there in career highlights thus far.
-Working with high end clientele and being the face representing Goodwood.
-At times being their first interaction during their time visiting the estate.
-Welcoming them to Goodwood, introducing the guests to the rest of the great Off-Road Instructors and helping them relax and enjoy everything about Goodwood.
+Being Chief Instructor for the Goodwood Off-Road Experience is definitely up there in career highlights so far.
+Working with high-end clientele and being the face representing Goodwood, at times being their first interaction during their visit to the estate.
+Welcoming them to Goodwood, introducing the guests to the rest of the great Off-Road Instructors, and helping them relax and enjoy everything about Goodwood.

-Another Career Highlight was back home in Australia where I gained my Truck/Bus and Public passenger vehicle licence at the age of 18 and my boat licence at 14.
-The Law has since changed to 21for bus and trucks.
-To be 18 years of age and driving international Backpackers around tourist areas of Australia over 26 days and passing on the History of the towns and sites, leading guided Bushwalks and organising all the catering and accommodation.
-It was full on at times, but it was a very rewarding job as you were creating lifetime memories for the passengers.
-The Vehicles I drove ranged from 53-Seater Coaches, 21-Seater Coasters, Land Cruiser Toopy’s and other 4x4s, oh, and I was also a Malibu Speedboat Driver and water-Skiing instructor.
+Another career highlight was back home in Australia, where I gained my Truck/Bus and Public Passenger Vehicle licence at the age of 18, and my boat licence at 14.
+The law has since changed to 21 for buses and trucks.
+To be 18 years of age and driving international backpackers around tourist areas of Australia over 26 days, passing on the history of the towns and sites, leading guided bushwalks, and organising all the catering and accommodation - it was full on at times, but a very rewarding job as you were creating lifetime memories for the passengers.
+The vehicles I drove ranged from 53-seater coaches, 21-seater coasters, Land Cruiser Troopies, and other 4x4s.
+Oh, and I was also a Malibu speedboat driver and water-skiing instructor.

 What is your first memory of Goodwood?

-Realising how much space, land and number of trees around the estate.
-Coming from Australia where my parents had a bit of land, it was the first time since 2005 when I moved to England that I felt I had a place I could visit and relax and not feel boxed in.
-A great memory and I often come in early on days that I’m working to go for a walk through the woodlands.
+Realising how much space, land, and how many trees surround the estate.
+Coming from Australia, where my parents had a bit of land, it was the first time since 2005 when I moved to England that I felt I had a place I could visit and relax and not feel boxed in.
+A great memory - and I often come in early on days that I’m working to go for a walk through the woodlands.

 Who inspired you?

-My Mum and Dad with their work ethic and the love to us kids.
+My mum and dad, with their work ethic and love for us kids.

-My Martial Arts Instructor Sensei Peter ‘Froggy Morton’ Black Belt 10th Dan.
-For 10yrs I studied the art of Jiu-jitsu under the watchful eye of Sensei Morton from 8yrs to 18yrs old.
-He taught me grit, determination and the never give up attitude, good manners and always show respect.
+My martial arts instructor, Sensei Peter ‘Froggy’ Morton, Black Belt 10th Dan.
+For 10 years I studied the art of Jiu-jitsu under the watchful eye of Sensei Morton from 8 to 18 years old.
+He taught me grit, determination, the never give up attitude, good manners, and to always show respect.

-Bacon and Egg on a White Baguette if breakfast.
+Bacon and egg on a white baguette if it’s breakfast.

 What is your favourite Goodwood event?

-What is your dream car to drive/ race?
+What is your dream car to drive or race?

 The Cobra